Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 # 4.2 Dataset uncertainty during Severn high flow events

-TODO:

-We examine 6 major Severn-wide high flow events between 2000-2008 (i.e. those above 95th percentile in each of the Abermule, Plynlimon, Bewdley, Buildwas and Dolwen catchments).
+We examine 6 major Severn-wide high flow events between 2000-2008.
+High flow events are defined as [gauged daily flow](https://nrfa.ceh.ac.uk/data/about-data/daily-flow-data/gauged-daily-flow-data) above the 95th percentile in each of the [Bewdley](https://nrfa.ceh.ac.uk/data/station/info/54001), [Buildwas](https://nrfa.ceh.ac.uk/data/station/info/54095) and [Montford](https://nrfa.ceh.ac.uk/data/station/info/54005) catchments.
+By using three catchments, we hope to caputre events that co-occured across the Severn.

+There is no uniform bias leading up to
+(**Figure 11**)

 <img src="figures/upper_severn_floods/uppersevern_flood_events_differences.png" width="700">

-_**Figure X**_
+_**Figure 11** High flow events over the Upper Severn.
+In each case, a dated event is the mean of 10 to 0 days before it._

 <img src="figures/upper_severn_floods/uppersevern_flood_events_scatter_mindist.png" width="700">